Tartori/gametheory-alquerque/README.md

 ## Context
 This is a console app developed during the course "Game Theory" by J. Eckerle at University of Applied Sciences Berne in Spring 2019.

 The goal of this app is to implement Game Theory strategies in a play of a board game.
-The user plays against a computer opponent who may either choose his next move randomly or by strategically evaluating his best move.
+The user plays either against another human or against a computer opponent who may either choose his next move randomly or by strategically evaluating his best move.

 There are two board games that can be played:
 - Pawn Chess / Bauernschach